tabbykatz/notes/the_alignment_problem.md

 "curse of dimensionality"

-The solution: distributed representaitons. (e.g. `word2vec`) each word's representation is a measurment of how similar it is to any other.
+The solution: distributed representations. (e.g. `word2vec`) each word's representation is a measurment of how similar it is to any other.
 Using a model trained on stochastic gradient descent, we can predict the next nearest word.

 But it's sort of too good.
-It distills information out ot the relationships between words that we'd rather not see.
+It distills information out of the relationships between words that we'd rather not see.

 #### Not just Demonstration but Perpetuation